 store brands.
-Brands sold by the supermarket chain.
+Brands sold by supermarket.

 supermarket.
 A type of large food store that offers special services and also sells nonfood items.

 texture food additives.
 Additives that help ingredients blend well or improve the texture of foods.

 United States Department of Agriculture (USDA).
 Federal organization that sets the standards for meat and poultry labels.